LoveLow-Global/k-pop-agenda/README.md

 ### 1.3 - Topic Modeling

-Apply topic modeling on the gathered news articles, used KoBERT.
+Apply topic modeling on the gathered news articles, currently comparing different methods (such as BERT based methods and LDA) and parameters.

 ## Step 2 - Analysis on the Diffusion of each Article and Sentiment